jackbibby1/SCPA/README.md

 This approach allows for a number of benefits over current methods:

-1. Multivariate distributuion testing allows for the identification of pathways that show enrichment in a given population AND also pathways that show transcriptional change independent of enrichment.
+1. Multivariate distribution testing allows for the identification of pathways that show enrichment in a given population AND also pathways that show transcriptional change independent of enrichment.
     You essentially get the best of both worlds, as pathways with